 Applications for establishment of a conditional zoning district shall be accompanied by a conceptual development plan depicting the proposed development configuration in accordance with Section 2.4.4, Conditional Rezoning.
-The conceptual development plan shall include, at a minimum, the following information:
+The conceptual development plan shall include, at a minimum, the information below.
+The Director may waive any conceptual development plan requirement where the type of use or scale of proposal makes providing that information unnecessary or impractical.

-- A. A written description of the proposed use, types of improvements, buildings, activities, and hours of operation; - B. A list of the proposed conditions requested by the applicant; - A scaled drawing showing boundaries of the lot, adjacent use types, location of streets, rights-of-way, easements, and reservations; - Shorelines, bodies of water, the general location of stands of existing trees, and existing uses of land on the lot(s); - E. Proposed building footprints, and the general location of parking, loading, and service areas: - F. General locations of new streets, driveways, and vehicular and pedestrian circulation features; - G. Proposed common areas, open space set-asides, anticipated landscape buffering, and fences or walls (if proposed); and - H. Elevations of the proposed building(s) as seen from public streets, public parks, or adjacent lands containing single-family detached development.
+- A. A written description of the proposed use(s) of all land and structures, types of improvements, density, number of lots, proposed floor area of non-residential buildings, activities, and hours of operation; - B. A list of the proposed conditions requested by the applicant.
+Any proposed conditions shall not be less restrictive than the provisions of this Ordinance; - C. A scaled drawing showing boundaries of the lot, adjacent use types, location of streets, rights-of-way, easements, and reservations; - Shorelines, bodies of water, the general location of stands of existing trees, and existing uses of land on the lot(s); - E. General areas in which structures will be located and the general location of parking, loading, and service areas; - F. All existing and proposed points of access to public streets.
+General locations of new streets, driveways, and vehicular and pedestrian circulation features; - G. Proposed common areas, open space set-asides, anticipated landscape buffering required by this ordinance or proposed by the applicant, and fences or walls (if proposed); and - H. Elevations and written descriptions of design elements of the proposed building(s) as seen from public streets, public parks, or adjacent lands containing single-family detached development.